Jassa Dhillon

-Jassa Dhillon is an Indian singer and songwriter who is associated with the Punjabi music industry.
+Jaspal Singh Dhillon, known professionally as Jassa Dhillon, is an Indian singer, rapper and songwriter associated with Punjabi music.
 His song "Talja" has featured on the UK Asian Music Chart and also the Global YouTube weekly chart.
+Dhillon started his career along with his labelmate Gur Sidhu under label 'Brown Town Music'.

 Early life and education

-Dhillon was born 7 November 1995 in Assandh, in the Karnal district, Haryana, to Ranbir Singh Dhillon and Harjinder Kaur.He is a Dhillon Jat Sikh.
+Dhillon was born 7 November 1995 in Assandh, in the Karnal district, Haryana, to Ranbir Singh Dhillon and Harjinder Kaur.
+He is a Dhillon Jat Sikh.
 He graduated from JPS Academy.